 - The Steering Committee completed its work (summer 2022) and the project moved forward into the implementation phase.
+This work has included:

+- Updating actual revenues & expenses in the model and viewing results

+- Considering and evaluating proposed changes to the model

+- Aligning the annual BBM process with the existing annual incremental budgeting process

-- A Working Group was established to plan and lead implementation.
+- A Working Group was established to plan and lead implementation:

 - Joseph Berger

 - Kathleen Kirleis

 - Mya Mangawang

-- Chris Giuliani
+- o Chris Giuliani

 - Tom Miller

 - Matt Krevis

-- Andrew Perumal
+- o Andrew Perumal

 - Katie Bates

-- The Working Group has met and continues to work with Deans, Associate & Assistant Deans, and the Budget and Long-Range Planning Committee to guide model development and implementation.
+- The Working Group meets often, and regularly meets with Deans, Associate & Assistant Deans, and the Budget and Long-Range Planning Committee to share progress and discuss model development and implementation.

-Implementation Work Group Progress
+Implementation Work Group: Recent Progress, Basic Model Operations

-- Completed modeling FY20, FY22 and FY23 in the BBM structure ensuring alignment with the general ledger - Initiated an updated FY25 budget planning timeline to include some steps for the next BBM parallel year in preparation for BBM implementation. - Held regular stakeholder meetings with Deans, Vice Provosts, Associate and Assistant Deans, Budget and Long-Range Planning Committee, Senior Leadership Team, and Vice Chancellor areas. - Completed detailed review of model outputs and allocation metrics to assess implications and accuracy of the results, including both dollars and percentages. - Began planning of university-wide tools to meet budget and strategic planning requirements, including the use of a Strategic Investment Pool and Subvention.
+- Completed modeling FY20, FY22, FY23 and FY24 in the BBM structure ensuring alignment with the general ledger and showing Deans the model output based on actual data with development of supplemental profit and loss reports for each ARS center - Initiated an updated incremental budget planning timeline to include some steps for the next BBM parallel year in preparation for BBM implementation. - Holding regular stakeholder meetings with Deans, Vice Provosts, Associate and Assistant Deans, Budget and Long-Range Planning Committee, Senior Leadership Team, and Vice Chancellor areas. - Completed detailed review of model outputs and allocation metrics to assess implications and accuracy of the results, including both dollars and percentages. - Began planning of university-wide tools to meet budget and strategic planning requirements, including the use of a Strategic Investment Pool and Subvention.